mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 This “I don’t understand” has two meanings.
 [Bodhidharma](glossary#bodhidharma) also said this: when he was asked by Emperor Wu, “Who are you, in front of me,” he said, “I don’t know.”
 This is also “I don’t [understand].”
 He knows pretty well; he knows very clearly who he is.
 [But] becoming one, at that time there is nothing to dichotomize, or contaminate.

-For instance, when you really do something with wholeheartedness – cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going.
+For instance, when you really do something with wholeheartedness – cleaning the room, and putting the *[unintelligible]* in the [washing] machine – at that time you don’t know who you are, or you don’t know how fast time is going.
 You don’t care about the time; you’re really one.
 At that time if people ask you, “What time is it,” you say, “I don’t know.”
 But it’s really late, you know?

 Japanese people like very much playing *Go*.
 Go is very wonderful to play, but if you start to do this, you completely forget time and space, you’re really devoted to it.
 So even at midnight, you can stay late, just playing Go all night.
 You don’t feel tired, you don’t know what time it is, you don’t want anything except to play Go.
 So even though someone asks you what time it is, you don’t know.
 Time is already with you, so you know the time pretty well, but when you become really one with time, you don’t know time.